henryhe320/LordOfTheRingsReference/README.md

 Finds a legal path from the position I ended up in my last step to the treasure.

 ## base case

+If the current position is at the treasure, there is a solution

 ## english or pseudocode description of algorithm
 ## class(es), with fields and methods
 ## version*n* wish list